-The DT-Grid has a very low memory footprint, hence allowing very large or equivalently very high resolution level set surfaces to be represented without exceeding the main memory limit.
-Enright et al. [EFFM02] introduced a test based on a three dimensional incompressible flow field initially proposed by LeVeque [Lev96] to demonstrate the volume conserving properties of the particle level set method.
+introduced a test based on a three dimensional incompressible flow field initially proposed by LeVeque [15] to demonstrate the volume conserving properties of the particle level set method.
 The test was run on a 100^3 full grid with and without particles.
-The particle level set method proved excellent in conserving the volume, however the resolution of the computational grid was insufficient to capture the thin filaments.
-Later, Enright et al. [ELF04] demonstrated that the interface could be fully resolved on an Octree grid with an effective resolution of 512^3 , using a combined semi-Lagrangian and particle level set method.
+The particle level set method proved excellent in conserving the volume, however, the resolution of the computational grid was insufficient to capture the thin filaments.
+Later, Enright et al. [8] demonstrated that the interface could be fully resolved on an octree grid with an effective resolution of 512^3 , using a combined semi-Lagrangian and particle level set method.

-From figure 9 it can be concluded that the interface can also be fully resolved on a DT-Grid with an effective resolution of 1024^3 without particles.
+From Fig. 9 it can be concluded that the interface can also be fully resolved on a DT-Grid with an effective resolution of 1024^3 without particles.
 However, we stress that the DT-Grid should not be considered an alternative to the particle level set approach.
-The setup of this simulation is identical to that of Enright et al.[EFFM02] which uses HJ-WENO and TVD Runge-Kutta for both the advection and reinitialization steps.
+The setup of this simulation is identical to that of Enright et al. [7] which uses HJ-WENO and TVD Runge-Kutta for both the advection and reinitialization steps.
 This particular example clearly demonstrates that the DT-Grid enables high resolution interfaces to be represented.
-To the best of our knowledge this is the largest level set simulation to date.